chemok78/votely/README.md

 7) As an unauthenticated or authenticated user, I can see the results of polls in chart form (using ChartJS)

 8) A an authenticated user, if I don't like the options on a poll, I can create a new option

+##A few key functions highlighted

+-Poll form: client side form validation using AngularJS: instant user feedback and in controller before calling createPoll service (that interacts with REST API)
+-Poll form: server side input validation using Express Validator (before saving to MongoDB) -Chart implementation using ChartJS